Skip to main content

 Step 5: Build the personalized offer handler

 This is the most complex handler.
 It implements the Hybrid AI + business rules pattern — alternating between AI nodes and deterministic Script nodes.
-Create a workflow named answerPersonalisedOffer with the following pipeline:
+Because this branch benefits from structured intermediate data (calculation results, ranked products) that the other branches do not need, implement it as an Output Focused subworkflow called from mainChat, which returns a reportText string.

 Start